 Video Schedule: Long time member David Speakman maintains a schedule of forthcoming video events.
 It’s not a Bureau, but it is done by a fine Neffer, David Speakman fandominion.com has a listing of Scripted genre TV programs, week, by week.
 You can also find the reports on our Facebook Group /n3flist/

 Welcommittee is for welcoming new members into the N3F, and following up with them.
-In the past the WelCommittee has welcomes new members with a "welcome" letters.
-A "new member packet" in preparation will introduce the new "neffer" to the club and all its activities.
-A Follow-up Sub-committee, for which members are needed, has historically contacted the new member at a later date to see how they are doing with the club.
-Being on the WelCommittee is a wonderful way to be "on the front lines" of meeting new friends in our club!
+In the past the WelCommittee has welcomes new members with a “welcome” letters.
+A “new member packet” introduces the new “neffer” to the club and all its activities.
+Being on the WelCommittee is a wonderful way to be “on the front lines” of meeting new friends in our club!
 The Welcommittee is looking for new members.
 Please contact Judy Carroll email@example.com to volunteer.

 Writer’s Exchange Bureau: Members of the Writers’ Exchange Bureau read each other’s manuscripts.
 Right now we have a surplus of readers and a shortage of writers, so feel free to accept criticism without offering any.
 This Bureau Head is very active and excited about her club and bureau activities!
 Contact Judy Carroll firstname.lastname@example.org for information.